garrandall/popular-music-data/tracks/whateva-man-redman.md

 Funk Doctor verbal starburst, lyrical expert
 Your boombox better form a union
 Cause I leave your circus overworked, word bond
-Niggaz front like they want it
+Niggas front like they want it
 But I be in the five hundred with E steadily gettin blunted Damn nigga you cool at what you spittin
 So why you holdin the blunt so long politickin